kotlin-orm/ktorm/hexo-docs/source/en/dml.md

 }
 ```

-> Because the member function `to` doesn't return any values, we are not likely to mix it with the `kotlin.to` function of Kotlin standard lib.
+> Because the member function `to` doesn't return any values, we are not likely to mix it with the `kotlin.to`  of Kotlin standard lib.
 If you really want to use `kotlin.to` in the closure, but found it's resolved to `AssignmentsBuilder.to` and compiler error occurs.
 We recommend you to refactor your code and move the calling of `kotlin.to` outside the closure.

-Sometimes we may use auto-increment keys in our tables, we may need to obtain the auto generated keys from databases after records are inserted.
-This time we can use `insertAndGenerateKey` function, the usage of which is similar with `insert`.
-But differently, it doesn't return the effected record numbers anymore, but returns the auto generated keys instead.
+Sometimes we may use auto-increment keys in our tables, we may need to obtain the auto-generated keys from databases after records are inserted.
+This time we can use `insertAndGenerateKey` function, the usage of which is similar to `insert`, but differently, it doesn't return the affected record numbers anymore, but returns the auto-generated keys instead.

 ```kotlin
 val id = Employees.insertAndGenerateKey {